rick7122003/Stock-Share-Price-Predicter-Analytics/README.md

 =================================================================================================================================================
-# 4. Hybrid Gradient Boosting (XGBoost/LightGBM) model
+# 4. Gradient Boosting (LightGBM) model
 =================================================================================================================================================

 # Hybrid LSTM + XGBoost model.
-The strategy is to use the LSTM network to learn the complex time-based patterns and then use its output as a powerful, learned feature for a Gradient Boosting (XGBoost) model.
+The strategy is to use the LSTM network to learn the complex time-based patterns and then use its output as a powerful, learned feature for a Gradient Boosting (LightGBM) model.

 # This two-stage process combines the sequential awareness of a neural network with the exceptional regression power of XGBoost.

-# 📊 Model Validation and Accuracy Comparison (Hybrid LSTM + XGBoost)
-As before, the hybrid model for each company was trained on pre-2024 data and validated on data from 2024 onwards.
-The accuracy scores are shown below.

 --- Model Accuracy Metrics (Gradient Boosting) ---